Caixin

 Woai Wojia Real Estate Brokerage Co.
 Ltd.

 Woai Wojia Real Estate Brokerage Co.
 Ltd. is a real estate agency in China.
-An employee from their Suzhouqiao office observed a significant increase in available rental units, from 500 a year ago to approximately 900 now.
-This reflects the broader trend of rising rental listings and falling rents, compelling landlords to lower prices to avoid vacancies.
+An employee from their Suzhouqiao office in Beijing's Haidian district noted an increase in available rental units, from 500 a year ago to approximately 900 now.
+This reflects a broader trend of rising rental listings and falling rents in the market.
+The employee also mentioned that landlords are cutting prices, with some units dropping over 1,000 yuan from their original asking price to avoid vacancies.

 AI generated, for reference only